sfstar/hass-victron/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

+This Repo is a fork of https://github.com/sfstar/hass-victron and is a continuation of that project

 # Victron GX modbusTCP integration
 This integration scans for all available registers of a provided GX device.
 It then uses the defined register ledgers to create entities for each and every register that is provided by the GX device.